JakeSteam/blog-programming/_drafts/2023-05-23-introducing-pixel-blacksmith-2.md

 [![](/assets/images/2023/pb2-paths-thumbnail.png)](/assets/images/2023/pb2-paths.png)

+Each layer will be a different genre of game, and almost unrecognisable from the layer before.
+For example one may be solving basic puzzles, one might be strategy, one might be an RPG, etc. I'm tackling the easiest one first...

+### Layer 1: Machine

-The first "layer" will be a fully contained game, all about fixing a machine.
+The first horizontal "layer" will be a fully contained game, all about fixing a machine.
 Whilst I haven't ironed out the details yet, this will likely be done by solving a multi-level collection of different puzzle types.
 For example, maybe a few "tap numbers in ascending order", "predict the coin toss 3x in a row", or countless others.

 As this is the first playthrough, these puzzles will all have to be solved manually.
 This might take a while, especially if there are more difficult ones mixed in (e.g. "win a game of solitaire").
 So where's the complexity?